How to Clean a Kayak | Step-by-Step Guide & Tips On Kayak Maintenance

 Finally, dry off the area with a clean cloth.
 If you have any remaining stains, use a solution of lemon juice and salt to help remove them.

-• If you are wondering how to clean a kayak, it’s not as hard as it might seem.
+• If you are wondering, it’s not as hard as it might seem.
 There are a few different ways to clean a kayak.
 You can take the whole kayak to a car wash, or you can do it at home.
 To do it at home, you will need a bucket, some dish soap, and a sponge.

 • First, fill the bucket with water and add some dish soap.
 You should also add a drop of bleach.
 Swish the water around and then use the sponge to get rid of the soap and the dirt.
 Rinse out the bucket and then fill it up again with clean water.